 Tools to describe pain

-You can use a variety of tools to describe your pain.
-This will help our health care team find the best pain control methods for you.
+Using a pain scale or keeping a pain diary can help you describe your pain and how it is affecting you.
+This will help your health care team find the best pain control methods for you.

 Use a pain scale